dst4l/dst4l/_events/baker_talk.md

 eventtime: "13.00-17.00"
 ---

-James Baker and Thomas Padillo having a joint workshop.
+James Baker and Thomas Padilla are holding a joint workshop.
 More on the content later this month.